ManticoreGamesInc/platform-documentation/src/api/examples.md

 ### `Game.FindNearestPlayer(Vector3 position, [table parameters])`

-In this example, the player who is closest to the script’s position is made twice as big.
+In this example, the player who is closest to the script's position is made twice as big.
 All other players are set to regular size.

 ```lua
 function Tick()